HMB3/habitatIntersect/README.md

 # Habtiat Suitability Modelling

-Download example data here :
+Download example point data here :

 <https://cloudstor.aarnet.edu.au/plus/s/6z88YnumBkKVEir>

-Once the geographic data for all taxa has been processed and cleaned, we can habitat suitability models.
+Once the geographic data for all taxa has been processed and cleaned, we can run habitat suitability models (HSMs).
 The function below runs two habitat suitability models: a full maxent model using all variables, and a backwards selection maxent.
 Given a candidate set of predictor variables (e.g. Fig 2, climate, terrain, soils, remotely sensed vegetation), the backwards selection function identifies a subset of variables that meets specified multi-collinearity criteria.
 Subsequently, backward step-wise variable selection is used to iteratively drop the variable that contributes least to the model, until the contribution of each variable meets a specified minimum, or until a predetermined minimum number of predictors remains (maxent models are run using the dismo package <https://github.com/rspatial/dismo>).
-Note that this step is quite memory heavy, best run with > 64 GB RAM.
+Note this step is needs > 64 GB RAM.

 ![fig2](https://github.com/HMB3/nenswniche/blob/master/output/Figures/Fig_1_niches.png?raw=true)

-Fig 2: Geographic Records for Nysisus vinitor (Left Panels), and realized environmental niches for Nysisus vinitor (right panels).
+Fig 2: Geographic Records for _Nysisus vinitor_ (Left Panels), and realized environmental niches (right panels).
 Note that the habitat suitably models are calibrated using environmental data from the whole of Australia (small inset left panel), but they are only projected into the extent of the fires (main left panel).